Climate Change and Reproductive Health

 This is the final webinar in the series, “Generation Chemical: How Environmental Exposures Are Affecting Reproductive Health and Development.”
-During the webinar, Nathan DeNicola, MD, MSHP, FACOG will moderate a discussion between Bruce Bekkar, MD, Matthew Franks Chersich, PhD, Mona Abdo, MPH, and James Crooks, PhD, who will present their research on the linkages between climate change related extreme heat, air pollution, wildfire smoke and reproductive health.
-They will discuss the disproportionate toll these reproductive health effects are taking on minority populations and lower income countries, as well as medical, public health, and policy interventions.
+During the webinar, Nathan DeNicola, MD, MSHP, FACOG moderated a discussion between Bruce Bekkar, MD, Matthew Franks Chersich, PhD, Mona Abdo, MPH, and James Crooks, PhD, who presented their research on the linkages between climate change related extreme heat, air pollution, wildfire smoke and reproductive health.
+They discussed the disproportionate toll these reproductive health effects are taking on minority populations and lower income countries, as well as medical, public health, and policy interventions.

 Association of Air Pollution and Heat Exposure With Preterm Birth, Low Birth Weight, and Stillbirth in the US: A Call for Action